CosmeValera/ReactProjects/angular/README.md

 **TL:DR;** Properties are simpler but trigger broader change detection.
 Signals are more explicit and granular, making them better for performance and the direction Angular is heading.

 Properties are plain TypeScript class fields.
-Angular detects changes through zone.js, which patches async operations and triggers change detection for the whole component tree, simple but less efficient.
+Angular detects changes through zone.js, which patches async operations and triggers change detection for the whole component tree, it won't rerender everything, but it's less efficient because zone.js has to walk the tree to find what changed.

 Signals (introduced in Angular 16) are reactive primitives.
 Angular knows exactly which signal changed and updates only the parts of the template that depend on it, no zone.js needed.
 You call them like a function (`appName()`) to read the value, and use `.set()` / `.update()` to change it: